techbrett/OfficeDocs-SkypeForBusiness/Teams/set-up-communications-credits-for-your-organization.md

 # Set up Communication Credits for your organization

-Set up Communication Credits for your **Microsoft Teams Calling Plan** (Domestic, International, or Pay-As-You-Go) and Audio Conferencing users who need to dial out to **any destination**.
+Set up Communication Credits for your **Microsoft Teams Calling Plan** (Domestic, International, or Pay-As-You-Go) and **Audio Conferencing** users who need to dial out to **any destination**.

 When you sign up for Calling Plans and/or Audio Conferencing, you get some minutes depending on your country/region.
 For more information, see [Country or region availability list for Audio Conferencing and Calling Plans](./country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md#select-your-country-or-region-to-see-whats-available-for-your-organization).

 If you don't set up Communication Credits, and your organization runs out of minutes, users won't be able to make calls or dial out from Audio Conferencing meetings.
-You can get more information, including recommended funding amounts, by reading [What are Communication Credits?](what-are-communications-credits.md)
+Learn more at [What are Communication Credits?](what-are-communications-credits.md)

 For more information about plans and pricing, [see the rates here](https://go.microsoft.com/fwlink/p/?LinkId=799523).